 Have you suffered because of a cancer misdiagnosis or delayed cancer diagnosis?

-If you suffer a cancer misdiagnosis in any way so that six months or more passes before you receive the correct diagnosis then this may mean that the treatment you require is different and/or that your long term prognosis is worse.
-For instance you may need chemotherapy when six months earlier surgery alone would have been enough.
-Or you may need a mastectomy for breast cancer when earlier diagnosis might have led to lumpectomy only.
-Or your chances of five year survival may have reduced.
-If this happens then you may be entitled to compensation.
+If there is a delay in diagnosis of cancer, this can mean that the treatment you require is different and that your long-term prognosis is worse.
+For instance, you may now need chemotherapy in addition to surgery compared to six months earlier when surgery alone would have been enough.
+Or you may need a mastectomy for breast cancer when earlier diagnosis might have led to you just requiring a lumpectomy and not losing your breast.
+Your chances of five-year survival may also have been reduced.

 Ways that cancer misdiagnosis and treatment errors can happen:

 - Failure of the GP or hospital to recognise potential signs of cancer

 - Failure to order the appropriate diagnostic tests or refer to a specialist

 - Delays in contacting the patient to inform of test results leading to lack of follow-up

 - Misdiagnosis of the stage or type of cancer leading to ineffective treatment

 If you believe one or more of these errors has happened to you, we can put together a compelling case for your cancer misdiagnosis claim.